 - Oops!Something went wrong.Please try again later.

-REDWOOD CITY, Calif., Aug.
-19, 2020 /PRNewswire/ -- AcelRx Pharmaceuticals, Inc. (NASDAQ: ACRX), a specialty pharmaceutical company focused on the development and commercialization of innovative therapies for use in medically supervised settings, today announced the publication of a study entitled "Reduced Opioid Use and Reduced Time in the Postanesthesia Care Unit Following Preoperative Administration of Sublingual Sufentanil in an Ambulatory Surgery Setting" by Christian Tvetenstrand, MD and Michael Wolff, MD, in the Journal of Clinical Anesthesia and Pain Management.
+HAYWARD, Calif., Feb.
+1, 2022 /PRNewswire/ -- AcelRx Pharmaceuticals, Inc. (NASDAQ: ACRX), a specialty pharmaceutical company focused on the development and commercialization of innovative therapies for use in medically supervised settings, today announced the publication of real-world data in patients undergoing awake plastic surgery showing a rapid recovery time and minimal side effects with the use of sufentanil sublingual tablet (SST) for pain management.

 About DSUVIA (sufentanil sublingual tablet), 30 mcg